 Digital Marketing for Small Business

-Digital marketing uses mobile devices, social media, popular search engines, and the internet to advertise to a targeted demographic of consumers.
+Digital marketing, is a form of marketing, that uses mobile devices, social media, popular search engines, and the internet to advertise to a targeted demographic of consumers.

 The most popular types of digital marketing include: